SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-miscellaneous-for-xna.markdown

 **3.2.
 The “Texture” Class (separate classes for XNA)**

-XNA implements several Texture classes for manipulates a texture resource.&nbsp; These are Texture2D and Texture3D
+XNA implements several Texture classes for manipulates a texture resource.
+These are Texture2D and Texture3D

 **3.3.
 The “PresentParameters” Class (no longer required)**